dram/trealla/README.md

 creates a choicepoint and backtracking will cause it to rollback the transaction.
 Inside a transaction changes to the database are not visible.

+To write to the log only, without updating the database:

+	log(+Term)

+where *Term* is an asserta/assertz/retract (or other) database operation.
+This can be useful for external adapters that need to write to the log what to do, without actually doing it itself.
+Another program will then tail the log and update the real database.

 Periodically the log and the master are merged and a new master is created, discarding old files.
 This normally happens when the '--merge' option is specified.